dhoer/chef-chrome/README.md

 ### Examples

-The following example would look for a template named `master_preferences.json.erb` in your cookbook.
+The following example would look for a template named `master_preferences.json.erb` in your cookbook:

 ```ruby
 chrome 'custom_preferences' do